manticorevault/agentique/README.md

 ## How it works

-1. **Describe** a workflow in plain English — *"Scrape a URL, summarise the content, write a LinkedIn post"*
+1. **Discover or describe** — browse the featured skill shelf on the home screen and start directly from a skill, or describe a workflow in plain English
 2. **Decompose** — the server calls OpenRouter (Claude Haiku) to split the description into discrete named steps
 3. **Match** — each step is sent to the SkillsMP AI search API; the best matching skill (a GitHub-hosted prompt/agent config) is attached
-4. **Review** — the proposed pipeline is shown to the user, who can inspect each step's matched skill and choose a model
+4. **Review** — the proposed pipeline is shown with a pre-run cost estimate; the user inspects each step's matched skill and chooses a model
+5. **Configure** — if any skill declares required inputs (via SKILL.md schema), a blocking form collects them before the run starts; values are injected into each agent's prompt
-5. **Run** — before each step executes, the server fetches the skill's `SKILL.md` from GitHub and injects its full text into the agent prompt; one `opencode` subprocess is spawned per step in sequence; each agent receives the previous step's output as context
+6. **Run** — before each step executes, the server fetches the skill's `SKILL.md` from GitHub and injects its full text into the agent prompt; one `opencode` subprocess is spawned per step in sequence; each agent receives the previous step's output as context
-6. **Stream** — progress events are emitted over SSE in real time; the client reconstructs state with a reducer
+7. **Stream** — progress events are emitted over SSE in real time; the client reconstructs state with a reducer
-7. **Collect** — the final step's output is saved to SQLite and offered as a downloadable artifact
+8. **Collect** — the final step's output is saved to SQLite and offered as a downloadable artifact; actual token usage and cost from OpenRouter are recorded per step

 ---